-After driving from Glasgow to Loch Lomond, we decided to follow our stomachs-our standard travelling procedure-and take a 60-minute detour to Loch Fyne to sample the local seafood.
-Despite being the beginning of autumn, in a country well known for cold and rain, the weather couldn’t have been better, clear sky and bright sunshine followed us as we drove towards the west coast.
-These ideal holiday conditions provided the perfect atmosphere in which to have my first taste of raw oysters.
+After driving from Glasgow to Loch Lomond, I decided to follow my stomach-standard travelling procedure-and took a 60-minute detour to Loch Fyne in search of local seafood.
+Despite being the beginning of autumn, in a country well known for cold and rain, the sky was clear and bright sunshine followed us as we drove towards the west coast.
+These ideal conditions provided the perfect atmosphere to have my first taste of raw oysters.

-Loch Fyne Oyster Bar, like all good seafood restaurants, is reassuring close to its food supply, with the seafood coming directly from the loch itself or nearby regions.
-The langoustines and oysters both come directly from the Loch.
+Loch Fyne Oyster Bar, like all good seafood restaurants, is reassuring close to its food supply.
+It sits on the edge of the Loch, where the langoustines and oysters are sourced from.

-The oysters are plump and full, my teeth meeting no resistance as I bite into velvety smoothness.
-Almost as if it was never there, the oyster dissolves upon my tongue, filling the mouth with a sweet ocean fragrance.
+That is not the case today and the table is a seafood lover’s dream with no deep frying in sight.
+The oysters are plump and full, velvety smooth, filling the mouth with a sweet ocean fragrance.
 The garnish of bright purple shallot vinegar is surprisingly bland for its colour and lacking that sweet vinegary bite that one expects.
 The garnish, however, is irrelevant, for what shines through is the pure quality and freshness of the oysters.

-The langoustines are an exercise in brutality and sweetness.
-Armed with claw crackers I dive in, breaking off heads and cracking claws.
-Shells fly, bits of langoustine landing in my hair and on the table as I eagerly peel back the sharp-edged (fingertip slicing) shells to get to the white flesh within.
+Armed with claw crackers I dive in to the towering plate of Langoustines, breaking off heads and cracking claws.
+Shells fly, bits of langoustine landing in my hair and on the table as I eagerly peel back the sharp-edged shells to get to the white flesh within.
 The flesh is surprisingly fragrant, yielding a clean, sweet taste far beyond any ‘prawn’ (the local name for langoustines) I have ever tasted.
 Rather than overpowering this delicate taste, the subtle tomato mayonnaise enhances their inherent sweetness.
 These delightful flavours send me back to the shell bowl, again and again, combing for any remaining morsel that may have been overlooked or still waits to be unlocked from the tiny claws.